-Hi there!
-I wish I’d found your site sooner.
-My son is 7.5 months old, and I’ve been EPing he was 5 weeks old.
+My son is 7 months old, and I’ve been exclusively pumping he was five weeks old.
 I wanted to nurse so badly, and we had such a difficult beginning.
 After $400 worth of lactation visits, pediatric dentists, cranial sacral appts, etc, I was very depressed, in serious pain and starting to actually dread breastfeeding my baby.
 I started pumping on a whim with a hand pump, thinking I was just taking a break, and pumped around the clock to build a stash.
 I’m shocked I made it this long thinking back to how it all started.
 I love my Medela Pump in Style, and I’ve actually donated over 1,000 oz of breastmilk because it turned out I have a great supply!

 I definitely hear you on wanting to get rid of that 2am pump, and I also 100% understand not wanting to get mastitis again!
-Mastitis is the worst – getting knocked down by it and having to take care of a baby AND having to pump is just not cool.
+Mastitis is the worst – getting knocked down by it and having to take care of a baby AND having to pump is awful.

 My first thought – what if you keep four pumping sessions at first, but respace them so that you can sleep 8 hours at a time?
 So something like 6am, 8am, 2pm, 10pm?
 The first few nights, you could even do a quick pumping session at 4am (or whenever it will be 6 hours since your pre-bed pumping session) to take the edge off?
 I’m thinking like 5 minutes or so.
-Then, you could move it back by 15-30 minutes a day to make it more gradual until you get to your wake-up time.
+Then, you could move that mini-pumping session back by 15-30 minutes a day to make it more gradual until you can get to 6am.

-Then, once you can get through the night okay, you can drop a session (probably the 8am one, and maybe move up the 2pm if you can)?
+Then, once you can get through the night okay, you can drop a session (the 8am session is the obvious candidate).
 My thinking is that it might be easier to separate going 8 hours with dropping a pumping session since you are so prone to clogged ducts.

 Great job pumping for this long and donating all of that breastmilk!

-I gave birth 3 weeks ago.
-I pump 8 times a day with a brand new electric pump and I supplement with formula.
-My baby now drinks 3 oz. at a time.
-I only pump 2 oz. at a time.
-I spend 20 minutes pumping because that is what I have been told and in the middle of the night that is all I have patience for.
+I gave birth three weeks ago.
+I pump eight times a day with a brand new electric pump and I supplement with formula.
+My baby now drinks 3 oz at a time, but I only pump 2 oz at a time.
+I spend 20 minutes pumping because that is what I have been told – and in the middle of the night, that is all I have patience for.
 I would love to be able to pump the full 3 oz and not have to use formula but I am not sure what to do.
 Will my supply be increasing soon?
-I don’t want to spend an hour pumping each time.
-At what point is my overall supply quantity pretty much established?

 And a few more bonus “questions” from the search engines: